croomes/fiord/README.md

 - `summary`: Human-readable summary in table, raw, or a custom Go template format.
 - `influxdb`: Sends report data to InfluxDB.
-- `taurus`: Outputs in XML format that the Jenkins Performance Plugin can parse
+- `taurus`: Outputs in XML format that the [Jenkins Performance Plugin](https://wiki.jenkins.io/display/JENKINS/Performance+Plugin) can parse.

 ## Usage